microsoft/EntraExporter/README.md

 This will export the most common set of objects and settings.

 The following objects and settings are not exported by default:

 * B2C
 * B2B
 * Static Groups and group memberships
 * Applications
 * ServicePrincipals
 * Users
-* Priviledged Identity Management (built in roles, default roles settings, non permanent role assignements)
+* Privileged Identity Management (built in roles, default roles settings, non permanent role assignements)

 To export all the objects and settings supported (no filter applied):